 Their outdoor clothing, footwear, backpacks and everything else you need for the trail are top notch, because the company values safety and comfort.

 If you love winter sports like skiing, or pursue other outdoor loves like biking, check out what this company can offer to get you geared up when snow covers the trails.

 This company, which carries the top brands and has been around since 1995, has a great name, don't you think?

 If you're into other outdoor sports beyond hiking, this is the place to shop.
-They were founded by avid kayakers, and have an amazing collection of gear for water sports.

 What I like about Outdoor Play is their surprising sales prices, along with their wide range of options in each category of hiking gear.

 You can type a question into a chat box on the right side of each page, and get a real live person to engage in a conversation about the gear you're considering.

 Because this company is run by staunch outdoor enthusiasts, expect their gear selection to be realistic and reliable.

 As each hiking season unfolds, I find myself more and more interested in lightening up the weight of my outdoor gear.